zac7777/Entropy/Entropy/Sets/Attachments/Slow Rifle Attachments.md

 ##### Actions

-*Aim:* 2 AP, While "Aimed" you have -10 accuracy and -15 dodge, "fire" moves on weapons you use cost 1 EP less (This cannot reduce their cost to below 1), this effect ends whenever you use an action other than "fire" or when your turn ends
+*Aim:* 2 AP, While "Aimed" you have -10 accuracy and -15 dodge, "fire" moves on weapons you use cost 1 EP less, this effect ends whenever you use an action other than "fire" or when your turn ends

 ---
 *Make sure your eye is aligned, place the dot on a head, pull the trigger, and watch real magic happen*